Stake US

 The minimum gambling age in Georgia is 21 years old, while in North Carolina it's 21 years old.
 Both states have the same age requirement.

-Both states offer similar experiences with 79 casinos available in each.
+North Carolina offers more casino options (226 vs 204).
 However, the best state depends on your specific needs and preferences.

 If you're physically located in Georgia or North Carolina, you can access casinos available in your state.
 Sweepstakes casinos verify your location and only allow play if you're in an eligible state.
 You cannot access casinos from a different state than where you're physically located.